AdguardTeam/KnowledgeBase/docs/adguard-for-mac/features/extensions.md

 AdGuard allows you to install extensions, or userscripts, to extend the functionality of the browser.
 AdGuard can work as a cross-browser userscript manager: you don’t have to install the same userscript for each browser.

-Some userscripts are pre-installed, others you can be installed manually.
+Some userscripts are pre-installed, others can be installed manually.

 ![Extensions](https://cdn.adtidy.org/content/kb/ad_blocker/mac/extensions.png)